mah0001/metadata-editor-docs-v2/documenting_general_instructions.md

 ## Title and menu bar

-The title and menu bar will display the project title ("untitled" untill you added a project title and saved the metadata), the SAVE button, and a button (triple dots) that opens the project main menu).
-The icon shown in from of the proect title indicates the data type of the project.
+The title and menu bar will display the project title (*untitled* untill you added a project title and saved the metadata), the `SAVE` button, and a button (triple dots) that opens the project main menu).
+The icon shown in front of the project title indicates the data type of the project.

 ## Header